-Counselling techniques that prioritise and address the client's personal thoughts, feelings, and emotional needs were the focus of this concept; and highlight the need for empathy in the audiological setting.
-However, research suggests that in practice, audiologists typically do not respond with empathy to the emotional concerns of their clients (Bennett et al. 2020a; Bennett et al. 2020b; Ekberg, Grenness, and Hickson 2014; Grenness et al. 2015).
-"Lack of skill" has been described as the key barrier to delivery of emotional support by audiologists (Bennett et al. 2020a), with some suggesting that this lack of skill or training may be due to the lack of education about emotional support counselling in University-based programs (Meibos 2018; Whicker, Muñoz, and Schultz 2018; Whicker et al. 2017).
-The skills required to provide emotional support can be taught (Jennings et al. 2013; Riess et al. 2012; Teding van Berkhout, van Berkhout, and Malouff 2016).
-Various research groups have reported efforts to build the evidence base to demonstrate the effectiveness of educational programs to improve counselling and support skills in the audiology setting (Beck and Kulzer 2018; Finai et al. 2018; Munoz et al. 2017).
+Counselling techniques that prioritize and address the client's personal thoughts, feelings, and emotional needs were the focus of this concept; and highlight the need for empathy in the audiological setting.
+However, research suggests that in practice, audiologists typically do not respond with empathy to the emotional concerns of their clients (Bennett et al, 2020a; Bennett et al, 2020b; Ekberg et al, 2014; Grenness et al, 2015).
+"Lack of skill" has been described as the key barrier to delivery of emotional support by audiologists (Bennett et al, 2020a), with some suggesting that this lack of skill or training may be due to the lack of education about emotional support counselling in University-based programs (Meibos, 2018; Whicker et al, 2018; Whicker et al, 2017).
+The skills required to provide emotional support can be taught (Jennings et al, 2013; Riess et al, 2012; Teding van Berkhout & Malouff, 2016).
+Various research groups have reported efforts to build the evidence base to demonstrate the effectiveness of educational programs to improve counselling and support skills in the audiology setting (Beck & Kulzer, 2018; Finai et al, 2018; Munoz et al, 2017).